Numerical-Analysis/Spr2020Math377/onlinecourse.md

 * This is also a great place to drop me a message to schedule a personal zoom meeting outside of office hours.
 Of course you can stilll email me.

 ## Changes on syllabus
+* Last day to withdraw from the course with “W” is April 17, 2020.
+* **Students may choose the S/U grade.
+This choice is available to you by May 6.** If you choose S/U, anything equal or above C- is considered S. S/U grading does not have any effect on a student's GPA calculation, but will still allow the classes to count toward degree and financial aid requirements.
 * Homework: no change as we were already doing online homework.

  **If you were using a scanning device on campus before, you may want to use mobile scanning apps like Adobe Scan, Simple Scan, CamScanner, etc.**